 Please be sure to carefully review each section of the staff application before hitting submit.
 Each applicant is required to provide three references.
 Your references should include a Christian worker (pastor, youth leader, etc.) and an employer or teacher.
 If you are a new applicant, reference forms will be sent directly to your references via email within 48 hours.
 You are responsible for following up with your references to be sure they received the form.
 New applications will not be processed until all three reference forms are returned.
 If you have any questions about your application, please email firstname.lastname@example.org.

 Working at camp requires the pouring out of one’s self.
 Of course, no one can pour themselves out if they’re running on empty.
 In order to encourage one another in a lifestyle of service, functions such as Bible studies, meetings, worship services, opportunity to be mentored, and a special Staff Rejuvenation Day are integrated into the summer schedule.
 All staff members receive five weekends off during the summer plus some additional days.
 And when you work a weekend, your duties still allow you some time to rest, talk with friends, and enjoy the wide variety of recreation offered on our beautiful site.

 Counselors: leading weekly cabin groups in activities, Bible studies, Adventure Course, and all other activities; assisting in leading campfires and worship times, participating in all camp activities, working on site, and leading day camps.

-Service Corps: setting up dish room before meals, washing dishes and cleaning dining room, cleaning bathrooms, assisting in camp store, spending approximately three weeks leading day camps off site, special duties as assigned.
+Service Corps: setting up dish room before meals, washing dishes and cleaning dining room, cleaning bathrooms, assisting in camp store, spending approximately three weeks leading day camps off site, a week in the kitchen or working on site, potentailly a little counseling, and special duties as assigned.